Ownership

 [let b a]

-You can't return a reference to a local variable, because that variable gets dropped when the function ends.
-The reference would point to nothing.
+You cannot return a reference to a local variable, because the variable is dropped the moment the function returns.
+The reference would point at nothing.

 LOON